 Published recordings as soloist can be heard on Alone: Unaccompanied Music for Solo Bassoon (2020 MSR Classics) and Vocalise (2013, Mark).
 And as a chamber artist: Song of the Redwood Tree: Bassoon Works of Sunny Knable (2020, MSR Classics) The Woodwind Music of Robert Fruehwald, Vol.II (2015) privately released, Revelations (2014, EPR), Eastern Discoveries (2014 MSR Classics), and Landscapes: The Double Reed Music of Daniel Baldwin (2010, Mark).
 He has served as principal bassoon with the Valdosta Symphony Orchestra and the Albany (GA) Symphony Orchestra, the Savannah Symphony Orchestra and has performed with the Corpus Christi Symphony Orchestra and Victoria Symphony Orchestra (TX), the Las Vegas Philharmonic, the Plano Symphony Orchestra (TX), the Tucson Pops, the Tucson Symphony Orchestra, and the Oklahoma City Philharmonic.
-His primary bassoon teachers have been Carl Rath of Appleton, Wisconsin and Will Dietz of Tucson, Arizona.
+His primary bassoon teachers have been Carl Rath and Will Dietz.